 Juan is the producer of the Racist Sandwich Podcast.
 He occasionally writes for Latino Rebels and currently works for the Migrant Education Program.

 Kaya Thomas is an iOS developer and writer.
 She created We Read Too, a mobile directory of books with main characters of color written by authors of color.
 Kaya has written about technology & inclusion in various publications such as TechCrunch, Fusion, and Model View Culture.

 Keah is a journalist at Cliché Magazine and a writer who has a BA in Journalism from The State University of New York at Fredonia.
 Her work has appeared in Teen Vogue, Literary Hub, Catapult, and Lenny Letter among other publications.

-Kendra works at Zeitgeist Law, a boutique technology law firm in San Francisco, and is an affiliate at the Berkman Klein Center for Internet and Society at Harvard University.
+Kendra is a lawyer at the Cyberlaw Clinic at Harvard Law School, where they provide pro bono legal services to clients on issues related to the Internet and emerging technologies.
 They write and speak on a diverse set of Internet issues, from video game archiving to computer security, and teach workshops to help privileged people develop “ally” skills and stand up for targeted groups.
-When they're not working or misguidedly turning their hobbies into projects, Kendra enjoys playing Hearthstone and scheming about how to eat more carbs.
+When they’re not working or misguidedly turning their hobbies into projects, Kendra enjoys playing Hearthstone and scheming about how to eat more carbs.